5 Best Animal Dads in Micato’s AfricaJune 14, 2022

 The lowdown: Hippopotamus dads, like our African penguin friends, do their fair share of parenting, especially during baby’s first year.
 When it comes to protecting the family in and around the rivers and lakes in which they live, mom and dad have an interesting division of labour: Mom focuses on protecting their young from dangers within the water while dad patrols the waterway’s perimeter to ward off lions, crocodiles, and other predators who pose a danger to their family.

 Where to see them: South Africa.
-Richard Branson’s Ulusaba Game Reserve, among the places to witness papa and mama hippos gambol, is among the delightful luxury lodges you’ll visit when you venture From Cape to Delta.
+Richard Branson’s Ulusaba Game Reserve, among the places to witness papa and mama hippos gambol, is among the delightful luxury lodges you’ll visit on The Jewels of Southern Africa.

 Wild Dog Dads: No Shame at Feeding Time